Configuration¶

 The resources

-and memory and compute resources to devote to them:
+section allows customization of locations of programs and memory and compute resources to devote to them:

 resources: